 Operating system requirements

-The following 64-bit operating systems satisfy the minimum operating system requirements.
+The following 64-bit operating systems satisfy the operating system requirements.
 Support is not provided for 32-bit operating systems; the setup will only proceed if the operating system is 64 bit.

 Machines with an underscore (_) in the name are not supported.
 The setup will not proceed if an underscore is detected in the machine name.